‘MAGABomber’ Suspect Cesar Sayoc Looked At Donald Trump Like A Father, Lawyer Says

-Bombing suspect Cesar Sayoc Jr. was more than just a fan of Donald Trump, his lawyer claims.
+Bombing suspect Cesar Sayoc, Jr. was more than just a fan of Donald Trump, his lawyer claims.

 The man dubbed “MAGABomber” for his alleged attacks against political figures that are frequent targets of Trump was described as a “sick individual” who saw Trump as a stand-in for the father who abandoned him at a young age.
 As the New York Post reported, Miami lawyer Ronald Lowy said Sayoc had a strained relationship with his family, and Donald Trump filled the void.